ISAMCS/EDC-2-PLUS/README.md

 ![License](https://img.shields.io/badge/license-MIT-blue.svg)

-This repository contains the official extension of **EDC²-RAG**, a plug-and-play document preprocessing framework that enhances Retrieval-Augmented Generation (RAG) by dynamically clustering and compressing retrieved documents.
-Our method improves the robustness, relevance, and factuality of LLM-based generation systems by leveraging fine-grained inter-document relationships.
+This repository contains an extension of the original **EDC²-RAG**, a plug-and-play document preprocessing framework that enhances Retrieval-Augmented Generation (RAG) by dynamically clustering and compressing retrieved documents.
+Their method improves the robustness, relevance, and factuality of LLM-based generation systems by leveraging fine-grained inter-document relationships.
+And my method adapt it for a wider range of models.